California: State finances

-Infrastructure

 Energy

-Because it is the most populous state in the United States, California is one of the country's largest users of energy.
-However, because of its high energy rates, conservation mandates, mild weather in the largest population centers and strong environmental movement, its per capita energy use is one of the smallest of any state in the United States.
-Due to the high electricity demand, California imports more electricity than any other state, primarily hydroelectric power from states in the Pacific Northwest (via Path 15 and Path 66) and coal- and natural gas-fired production from the desert Southwest via Path 46.
+Because it is the most populous state in the U.S., California is one of the country's largest users of energy.
+The state has extensive hydro-electric energy generation facilities, however, moving water is the single largest energy use in the state.
+Also, due to high energy rates, conservation mandates, mild weather in the largest population centers and strong environmental movement, its per capita energy use is one of the smallest of any state in the U.S. Due to the high electricity demand, California imports more electricity than any other state, primarily hydroelectric power from states in the Pacific Northwest (via Path 15 and Path 66) and coal- and natural gas-fired production from the desert Southwest via Path 46.

 The state's crude oil and natural gas deposits are located in the Central Valley and along the coast, including the large Midway-Sunset Oil Field.
 Natural gas-fired power plants typically account for more than one-half of state electricity generation.

-As a result of the state's strong environmental movement, California has some of the most aggressive renewable energy goals in the United States, with a target for California to obtain a third of its electricity from renewables by 2020.
+As a result of the state's strong environmental movement, California has some of the most aggressive renewable energy goals in the U.S. The Clean Energy, Jobs and Affordability Act of 2022 commits the state to running its operations on clean, renewable energy resources by 2035, and SB 1203 also requires the state to achieve net-zero operations for all agencies.
 Currently, several solar power plants such as the Solar Energy Generating Systems facility are located in the Mojave Desert.
 California's wind farms include Altamont Pass, San Gorgonio Pass, and Tehachapi Pass.
 The Tehachapi area is also where the Tehachapi Energy Storage Project is located.
 Several dams across the state provide hydro-electric power.
 It would be possible to convert the total supply to 100% renewable energy, including heating, cooling and mobility, by 2050.

-California is also home to two major nuclear power plants: Diablo Canyon and San Onofre, the latter having been shut down in 2013.
-More than 1,700 tons of radioactive waste are stored at San Onofre, which sits in an area where there is a record of past tsunamis.
+California has one major nuclear power plant (Diablo Canyon) in operation.
+The San Onofre nuclear plant was shut down in 2013.
+More than 1,700 tons of radioactive waste are stored at San Onofre, and sit on the coast where there is a record of past tsunamis.
 Voters banned the approval of new nuclear power plants since the late 1970s because of concerns over radioactive waste disposal.
-In addition, several cities such as Oakland, Berkeley and Davis have declared themselves as nuclear-free zones.
+Several cities such as Oakland, Berkeley and Davis have declared themselves as nuclear-free zones.